jaapvandervelde/treewalker/docs/queries.md

 tw = TreeWalker('files.sqlite')
 tw.walk(r'C:\Temp')
 ```
-The `treewalker.py` source code itself provides ample examples of how to use the class - keep in mind that Treewalker was written primarily as a commandline utility.
+The `treewalker.py` source code itself provides ample examples of how to use the class - keep in mind that Treewalker was written primarily as a command-line utility.
 The class does all the work, but hasn't been optimised for user-friendliness from a developer's point of view.
 Future versions *may* include a shell class that accepts configuration similar to the shell script.

 One feature of the current Python class however is the possibility to pass a callback to the `.walk()` method, which allows you to exclude files and directories on whatever criterium you like.